TryGhost/action-deploy-theme/README.md

 1. Generate a set of Ghost Admin API credentials, by configuring a new Custom Integration in Ghost Admin&raquo;Integrations.

 2. On GitHub, navigate to your theme repository&raquo;Settings&raquo;Secrets.
-Create two new secrets called `GHOST_ADMIN_API_URL` containing the API URL and `GHOST_ADMIN_API_KEY` containing Admin API Key both copied exactly from Ghost Admin&raquo;Integrations.
+Create a secret called `GHOST_ADMIN_API_URL` containing the API URL and another called `GHOST_ADMIN_API_KEY` containing the Admin API Key.
+Both must be copied exactly from Ghost Admin&raquo;Integrations.

 3. Once your secrets are in place, copy this example config into `.github/workflows/deploy-theme.yml`.
 Then commit and push your changes: